Lemon Law in NevadaGet detailed Vehicle History Report in 3 Easy Steps

 - Carson City, NV 89711

-The DMV will keep a record of complaints, and if the dealer in question has received three or more complaints in a 12-month period, that dealership will be subject to stringent warranty and sales requirements for all future transactions.
+The DMV will keep a record of complaints, and if the dealer in question has received 3 complaints or more, that dealership will be subject to stringent warranty and sales requirements for all future transactions.